lbernick/pipeline/docs/metrics.md

 # Pipeline Controller Metrics

-The following pipeline metrics are available at `controller-service` on port `9090`.
+The following pipeline metrics are available at `tekton-pipelines-controller` service in the `tekton-pipelines` namespace on port `9090`.

 We expose several kinds of exporters, including Prometheus, Google Stackdriver, and many others.
 You can set them up using [observability configuration](../config/config-observability.yaml).